Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Evaluation

 \subsection{Completing Casually Captured Scenes}

 \inlineheading{Setting} Here we show results for completing casually captured scenes.
 We choose the Nerfbusters dataset \cite{warburg2023nerfbusters} for this setting because it mimics the casual captures of an inexperienced user.
 Our goal is to take these partial captures and to complete them – either by completing geometry or adding context to the capture.
-We compare the following methods: \begin{enumerate*}[(1)] \item \textit{3DGS} (Splatfacto \cite{tancik2023nerfstudio}, which uses the gsplat library~\cite{ye2024gsplat}, with no inpainting), \item \textit{NeRFiller} \cite{weber2024nerfiller} (NeRFiller inpainting, which we note is not suitable for this setting where the new views do not have partial masks), \item \textit{CAT3D-sequence-size} (ours with CAT3D-sized conditioning, where we condition on 3 images and generate 6 images a time, further described in the appendix), and \item \textit{\method} (our complete method, where we condition on 16 views and generate 24 images at a time). \end{enumerate*} We perform multiple rounds of inpainting to reach $\sim$100 new views that are added to the scene.
-We show this procedure in \cref{fig:camera_sampling}, where we sample cameras on a cylinder looking at random directions.
-Unfortunately, CAT3D \cite{gao2024cat3d} is not open-sourced, so we cannot compare with it directly.
+We compare the following methods: (1) \textit{3DGS} (Splatfacto \cite{tancik2023nerfstudio}, which uses the gsplat library~\cite{ye2024gsplat}, with no inpainting), (2) \textit{NeRFiller} \cite{weber2024nerfiller} (NeRFiller inpainting, which we note is not suitable for this setting where the new views do not have partial masks), (3) \textit{CAT3D-sequence-size} (ours with CAT3D-sized conditioning, where we condition on 3 images and generate 6 images a time, further described in the appendix), and (4) \textit{\method} (our complete method, where we condition on 16 views and generate 24 images at a time).
+We perform multiple rounds of inpainting to reach $\sim$100 new views that are added to the scene.
+For anchors (\cref{fig:camera_sampling}), we sample cameras on a cylinder looking at random directions.
+CAT3D \cite{gao2024cat3d} is not open-sourced so we use our own baseline.